CopernicaMarketingSoftware/Documentation/Mailerq/4.2/smtp-server.md

 the server.
 This means that if a server has multiple IP addresses, it does not matter to which of its IP addresses you connect: MailerQ listens on all of them.
 If you want to limit this, you can assign an explicit IP address using the "smtp-ip" variable.
-If you set this, MailerQ will only accept incoming connections to that specific IP.
+If you set this, MailerQ only accepts incoming connections to that specific IP.

 The "smtp-port" setting contains the port number for the normal SMTP protocol.
-The SMTP protocol starts as a non-secure connection, but the client and server can start a STARTTLS handshake to secure the connection.
+The SMTP protocol starts as a non-secure connection.
+The client and server can start a STARTTLS handshake to secure the connection.
-Besides normal SMTP connections, you can also open already secured SMTP ports with the "smtp-secure-port" setting.
+Besides normal SMTP connections, it is also possible to open an already secured SMTP socket.
+Use the "smtp-secure-port" setting for this.
 A secure port uses TLS right from the start, and no STARTTLS handshake is necessary.
 This is slightly faster (the initial handshake can be skipped) and is also more secure (the initial EHLO message can not be intercepted).
 However, such encrypted connections are